 Non-bundled Job Placement services are purchased when a customer does not need assistance from a provider to be placed in a job.

-Non-bundled Job Placement services must not be purchased when Bundled Job Placement services or Supported Employment services will or have been purchased.
+Non-bundled Job Placement services must not be purchased when Bundled Job Placement services or Supported Employment services will be or have been purchased.

 When Non-bundled Job Placement is authorized for a customer after Vocational Adjustment Training (VAT)–Preparing for a Job Search Training has been purchased, a reduction payment for Non-bundled Job Placement applies.